 Technological innovations have led to round-the-clock work schedules.
 Assignments have grown more collaborative, requiring more coordination, calls, and meetings.
 And we face a barrage of distractions, from the vibrations and alerts of our smartphones to breaking news stories and viral videos on our desktops.

 More than ever, we need strategies for being more productive.
 But where do we start?

-Earlier this year, I invited 26 bestselling science and productivity writers to share their insights for achieving top performance, as part of the free online summit called The Peak Work Performance Summit.
+Earlier this year, I invited 26 bestselling science and productivity writers to share their insights for achieving top performance, as part of an online summit called The Peak Work Performance Summit.
 Here are 9 overarching themes the experts addressed for navigating the accelerating informational landscape and achieving peak performance:

 1. Own your time.